Developing leadership for a more just future

 YOU(th) Belong

-Young leaders, 15–25, drive change through policy research, mentorship, and national collaboration.
+High school students drive change through collaborative policy research, mentorship, and national collaboration.

 Youth programs have been life-changing, from monthly YOU(th) Belong programs where I perform spoken word to the National Youth Advocacy Corps where I’m co-creating a graphic novel on the experiences of trans and non-binary students in schools.”